 The Authority set a budget with a forecast deficit of £32k for 2019/20 (deficit of £3k for 2018/19).
+This deficit was to be balanced through the use of reserves.
 The Authority monitors its budget throughout the year against a forecast outturn which is updated on a monthly basis.
 The final forecast outturn for 2019/20, which took account of approved budget changes, indicated an anticipated surplus of £25k.
 The actual outturn saw a surplus of £136k (a favourable variance of £111k).
 The Authority has a policy for carry forward requests in respect of underspends.
 This year there has been an increased number of requests due to the COVID-19 outbreak.
 These are due to be considered by the Authority on 22 May for £88k (£6k for 2018/19) and if approved will be added to the 2020/21 budget.

 The Statement of Accounts consolidates these results and the combined figures are found in the Comprehensive Income and Expenditure Statement (CIES) and the Expenditure Funding Analysis (EFA).
-The CIES can be found on page 16 and the EFA on page 15.
+The CIES can be found on page 19 and the EFA on page 18.